noahehall/theBookOfNoah/0current/aws/exams/services/globalArchitecture.md

 - the best practice is to tag everything, then you can use those tags for various other things, e.g. access control
 - think about
-  - job function/project attributes
+  - job function/project attributes/cost allocation
-  - cost center
   - account/team/organization/etc
   - ABAC/RBAC